JobKeeper scheme - overview

 On this page:

-Qualifying employers can claim a reimbursement of $1500 (before tax) per fortnight from the Australian Government for each eligible employee who:
+Qualifying employers can claim a reimbursement (before tax) per fortnight for each eligible employee who:

 - is employed for the fortnights that the employer is claiming the reimbursement for (including those who are stood down or re-hired).

-To support the implementation and operation of the JobKeeper scheme in Australian workplaces, temporary JobKeeper provisions have been added to the Fair Work Act (Fair Work Act JobKeeper provisions).
-These provisions apply to employers who have qualified for the JobKeeper scheme and their eligible employee.
-They started on 9 April 2020 and end on 28 September 2020.
+To support the operation of the JobKeeper scheme, temporary JobKeeper provisions have been added to the Fair Work Act to give certain employers increased flexibility to manage their workplaces during the impact of coronavirus.
+The provisions started on 9 April 2020 and apply until 29 March 2021, with some changes from 28 September 2020.

 - stand down an employee (including by reducing their hours or days of work)